grucloud/grucloud/docusaurus/docs/azure/resources/Storage/StorageAccount.md

                   properties: {
                     enabled: {
                       type: 'boolean',
-                      description: 'A boolean indicating whether or not the service encrypts the data as it is stored.'
+                      description: 'A boolean indicating whether or not the service encrypts the data as it is stored.
+Encryption at rest is enabled by default today and cannot be disabled.'
                     },
                     lastEnabledTime: {
                       readOnly: true,
                       type: 'string',
                       format: 'date-time',
                       description: 'Gets a rough estimate of the date/time when the encryption was last enabled by the user.
-Only returned when encryption is enabled.
-There might be some unencrypted blobs which were written after this time, as it is just a rough estimate.'
+Data is encrypted at rest by default today and cannot be disabled.'
                     },
                     keyType: {
                       type: 'string',